nguneonard/SQL_Projects/README.md

-# SQL_Projects
+# Table of Contents

 This repository contains my SQL projects.
-Here are the different projects and their descriptions:
+Here are the different projects and their descriptions